 AppRootmodule to import

-Again, most of this is familiar blocking and tackling.
+Most of this work is familiar.
 The interesting part is the

-We're importing some extra symbols from the Angular core library that we're not using yet.
+You're importing some extra symbols from the Angular core library that you're not using yet.
 They'll become relevant later in this page.

 @NgModule metadata should be familiar.

-TitleComponent because this module owns it and we export it
+TitleComponent because this module owns it and you export it

 AppComponent (which is in

 AppModule) displays the title in its template.